anonmos/fullcontact-electron/README.md

 5. Request Rate Limiting -- FullContact's Batch API only allows for 20 requests to be made at a time.
 This app splits the input CSV into sub-batches of 20 and requests each batch of 20 all at once.
 FullContact's simultaneous request limit is 600/min.
 A high enough number of e-mails will blow the top off of that limit, so a client side limit would be very nice.
-6. Documentation -- This file is the entirety of the documentation that exists, along with what the actual steps listed on the view
+6. Documentation -- This file is the entirety of the documentation that exists, along with the steps that are laid out within the main app view.
 7. Additional FullContact API Client Implementations -- This client could be used for a whole host of different requests.
 Being able to use it as a multi-tool would be wonderful.
 8. Bugfixes -- I haven't found any bugs yet, but I know they're lurking.
 If you see it, fix it!